 Once you find your perfect resource, you’ll be ready to start learning!

+Do kids learn languages faster than adults?
+Not really, but they have many advantages.
 No matter what your native language is, Ling can help you learn and master a new language at your own pace!
-This language learning app offers comprehensive lessons in over 60 languages, from Spanish and Chinese to Afrikaans and Thai.
+This language-learning app offers comprehensive lessons in over 60 languages, from Spanish and Chinese to Afrikaans and Thai.
 Chances are, if you have a foreign language you want to learn, Ling has it.

 The app features digestible lessons for all language learners, no matter your language skill level, easy exercises to practice writing correctly, audio recordings from a native language speaker, and quizzes to track your progress.
 But, our favorite feature has to be the interactive AI chatbot that gives you immediate feedback on your usage of learned words and expressions.

-In terms of the actual application, you can download it for iOS, Android, and desktop devices.
-This means that you don't have to change your device to use the app.
+In terms of the actual application, you can download the Ling app for iOS, Android, and desktop devices.
+This means that you don’t have to change your device to use the app.
 Instead, the app is here for you!
-Now, that's what we call flexible!
+Now, that’s what we call flexible!
 Not to mention, the app is easy to navigate, runs smoothly, and has excellent audio quality.

 Learn a second language or multiple languages with Ling, the most effective language application out there!
 Download it now!